 CAIL uses the allowance method to account for uncollectible accounts.
 Accounts receivable are presented net of an allowance for doubtful accounts.
 Management periodically reviews accounts on an individual basis.
 Management considers CAIL's history with the obligor and the size of the accounts in evaluating the allowance.
 An allowance for uncollectible receivables is provided equal to 100% of the face value of dues receivable not collected within 75 days after the fiscal year end.
-Allowance for doubtful accounts for 2019 and 2018 was \$40,260 and \$32,930, respectively.
+Allowance for doubtful accounts as of June 30, 2020 and 2019, was \$96,350 and \$40,260, respectively.